mohammadbashiri/mohammadbashiri.github.io-old/_posts/2018-07-02-Presentation at FranklinLab.markdown

 ## Population Coding of Conditional Probability Distributions in Dorsal Premotor Cortex

-Today I presented a new paper at Franklin Lab (Sport department, Technical University of Munich) about a paper ([link]) recently publish by <a href="http://kordinglab.com/" terget="_balnk">KordingLab</a> in Nature Communication.
+Today I presented a new paper ([link]) at Franklin Lab (Sport department, Technical University of Munich) which was recently publish by <a href="http://kordinglab.com/" terget="_balnk">KordingLab</a> in Nature Communication.

 The authors of the paper are Joshua I. Glaser, Matthew G. Perich, Pavan Ramkumar, Lee E. Miller & Konrad P. Kording